soudeepd/soudeepd.github.io/pages/research.md

 - Sen, S., **Deb, S.** A new clustering method for multivariate time series data.
 Manuscript in preparation.
 Presented in 2021 Australian and New Zealand Statistical Conference (virtual).

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 In preparation.

+- Paul, M., Roy, R., **Deb, S.** Effect of influence in voter models and its application in detecting frauds in an election.
+In preparation.

+- Mareeswaran, M., Sen, S., **Deb, S.** New methods of structural break detection and an ensemble approach to analyze exchange rate volatility during the COVID-19 pandemic.
+In preparation.

+- Bag, S., Gupta, K., **Deb, S.** A review and recommendations for variable selection methods in binary regression models.
+In preparation.

 - Nahata, S., **Deb, S.** A machine learning approach to analyze the effect of situational and player-dependent features on converting freekicks in soccer.
 In preparation.